 Ivermectin is included within NIH possible treatments for COVID19

-Listed just below Remdesivir – and NOT RECOMMENDED – But IS Listed!
+Listed just below Remdesivir (Which YOU should NEVER take!), and on NIH Ivermectin is not recommended – But IS Listed!

 Ivermectin suppresses tumour growth and metastasis through degradation of PAK1 in oesophageal squamous cell carcinoma